-- maximum allowable soil resistance to displacement, N/sm2, It is longitudinal friction force F, see the method of calculation below
+F - maximum allowable soil resistance to displacement, N/sm2, It is longitudinal friction force F, see the method of calculation below

 Fig. 11.
 Dependence of soil resistance to longitudinal displacement

-and has the dimensions of the soil bed factor during displacement.
+and has the dimensions of the soil bed factor.
 In the soil database this value is referred to as the resistance to longitudinal displacement factor.
 The factor shows the slant of the first section of the bilinear diagram, shown on fig. 11.b.

 Fig. 12.
 Elastic-plastic and rigid-plastic soil models

-Values of values adapted from experimental data for various soil types are provided in table below
+Values of cx0 adapted from experimental data for various soil types are provided in table below